FromDarkHell/BL3NotesReader/output/2020-04-23-borderlands-3-patch-hotfixes-apr-23.md

   * Addressed a reported concern that explosive barrels would not consistently appear for players if the barrel was not in view of the host
   * Addressed a reported concern that Ratch would disappear for the client when killing them with gore censored
   * Addressed a reported concern that players would consistently hitch when any interactive object with a sub menu is hit with Atlas tracking darts
-  * Addressed a reported concern that players were bring charged more than the listed price when refilling ammo at an Ammo Dump vending machine
+  * Addressed a reported concern that players were being charged more than the listed price when refilling ammo at an Ammo Dump vending machine
   * Addressed a reported concern that Mayhem level was not displaying correctly for clients
   * Addressed a reported concern that the host player could appear invisible for clients if the host respawned an Outrunner and quickly exited it
   * Addressed a reported concern that players would occasionally experience stuttering while driving in a vehicle